brunopjacob/interview_problems_julia/README.md

 * 05: Longest common prefix: given an array of strings, returns the longest common prefix string.

 * 06: Valid parentheses: given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determines if the input string is valid.

+* 07: Merge (two) sorted lists: merge two sorted linked lists and return it as a new sorted list.